jonas-printzen/codie/README.md

 ## Common ...

 The types and constructs I almost always use to write API's and coding.
-I prefer to use my own names on things and to have them collected in one place.
-So, when I ask myself, *'Can I use this type in an API?'*, the answer is *'If it's part of common!'*.
-Well, it's a simplified way of picking a style ...

 ## Item ...
-Based on the `constexpr` hashing in common, I've designed a way to dispatch different events and messages that rely on this.
-It's a working replacement for enumeration in cases where allocation of sequence-number is not really feasable.
-So, instead of defining an enum of event-types (and failing int/enum) I use hashes that are compile-time constants and thus switchable.
+Based on the `constexpr` hashing in common, I designed a way to dispatch different events and messages.
+It's a working replacement for enumerations in cases where allocation of sequence-numbers is not really feasable.
+So, instead, I use hashes that are compile-time constants and thus switchable.

 The example-code below, note that `UID("SomeText")` is used as ***compile-time*** constant!